World Refugee Day #culturebuildsbridges

 Dates and time: Thursday 21st June, 4pm

-On the occasion of this year’s Fête de la Musique, and only one day after the United Nations-proclaimed World Refugee Day: WERKSTATT DER KULTUREN presents a “Best of” of the two highly successful concert series ARAB SONG JAM and ARAB SONG JAM GOES MAGHREB – led by Wassim Mukdad (Damascus/Syria) and Alaa Zouiten (Casablanca/Morocco), the curators of the two series.
+Celebrating Fête de la Musique and World Refugee Day, a day instituted by the United Nations, WERKSTATT DER KULTUREN presents a “Best Of” of the concert series ARAB SONG JAM and ARAB SONG JAM GOES MAGHREB, led by Wassim Mukdad (Damascus, Syria) and Alaa Zouiten (Casablanca, Morocco).

-Since quite some time ARAB SONG JAM and ARAB SONG JAM GOES MAGHREB have become highlights of the regular concert program at WERKSTATT DER KULTUREN.
-Their format is based on the Black American jazz jam sessions established since the 1940s: The first set is played by a regular trio or quartet of musicians, while during the second set others musicians can enter the stage to present one or more pieces of music.
+ARAB SONG JAM and ARAB SONG JAM GOES MAGHREB have become highlights of the regular concert programme at WERKSTATT DER KULTUREN.
+The concert format is based on the Black American Jazz jam sessions established in the 1940s: The first set is played by a regular trio or quartet of musicians, whilst other musicians are invited on stage during the second set.

-Those jazz jam sessions are based on the “Real Book” of jazz standards that evolved in the American jazz tradition.
-Similarly our series are based on the widely known standards of Arab song, as established and developed by the great singers of the 20th century Arab vocal tradition, such as Cairo’s Oum Kalthoum and Mohammed Abdul Wahab or Beirut’s Fairuz. with a liberal addition of traditional pieces from all over the Arab speaking world.
+These jazz jam sessions are based on the “Real Book” of Jazz standards that evolved in the American Jazz tradition.
+Similarly the series is based on widely known standards of Arab song, as established and developed by the great singers of the 20th century’s Arab vocal tradition, such as Cairo’s Oum Kalthoum and Mohammed Abdul Wahab or Beirut’s Fairuz, with a liberal addition of traditional pieces from all over the Arab speaking world.

-Title of the event: Refugees Day public event
+Title of the event: Refugee Day Public Event

 Location and venue: Teatro India, lungo Tevere Gasman 1, Rome.
-[IT] Description: Un Ponte per… contributes, with a Soundroutes Jam Session, to a wider event consisting in various performances involving refgees and migrants organized by the Interchange Library Service and Rome Theatres Foundation.
-The event aims at building new narrative on migration and gathers local associations working with refugees such are Refugees Welcome, Medu, project’s Humilitas – Casa Scalabrini, Gustamundo, Liberi Nantes, Baobab Experience with an african dressed parade, Matemusik’s concert and the musical group of MaTeMù/Cies.
-The event will be closed by the theatre drama, Kassandra, directed by Alessandra Cutolo.
+[IT] Description: Un Ponte per… presents SoundRoutes jam sessions as part of a wider event of various performances involving international musicians who have sought refuge from war or other adversities.
+It is organised by the Interchange Library Service and Rome Theatres Foundation.
+The event aims to create new narratives on migration and to create a network of local associations working with refugees such as Refugees Welcome, Medu, project’s Humilitas – Casa Scalabrini, Gustamundo, Liberi Nantes, Baobab Experience, Matemusik’s concert and the musical group of MaTeMù/Cies.
+The final event will be the theatre drama, Kassandra, directed by Alessandra Cutolo.

 Title of the event: Simo Lagnawi in concert